 These include communication, procurement, Change management and risk management.

+Post-mortems are an excellent opportunity for us to assess all we have done in the past and see how we can improve on infrastructure and processes.
 There are many items that can be included in a project kickoff meeting.
-A more visually appealing list of Project Kickoff Meeting items is presented by Nutcache and displayed below:
+A more visually appealing list of Project Kickoff Meeting items is presented by Nutcache.